 This Eastlake Victorian home was built in 1891 for James F. Crawford, a lumberman.

 James F. Crawford bought the land for this home in April of 1891 for $2,000.
 It cost approximately $5,000 to build.
 The extensive decorative work was created by Albert Kuna, an immigrant from Bohemia.
-The home was originally painted an olive green on the lower level and a light mint green on the upper level.
+The home was originally painted light lime on the upper level and the lower level was a darker olive green.

-He was born on April 26, 1841 in Fulton, Missouri.
+James Crawford was born on April 26, 1841 in Ralls County, Missouri.
 He served in the Confederate Army for a time during the Civil War.
 He served under Colonel Brace, but was captured and put in a St. Louis prison for ten weeks.
 He was eventually released after making an oath not to take up arms again.
 In 1867, he joined Stark, Barnett, and Co. who ran Pike County Nurseries in Louisiana.
 He worked for them for six years before moving to Vandalia, Missouri where he was a member of the firm Canter & Crawford.
-In 1879, he opened a lumberyard.
+In 1879, he opened a lumberyard there.

 As you can see the upper level is covered with shingles of fish scales and diamonds.
 The carpentry work on the home was extensive.
 The following appeared in the Louisiana Press Journal on April 7, 1891:

 Another notable resident of this home was William Pharr Stark.
-He was the son of Clarence Stark and Lilly Crow on March 16, 1862.
+He was the third son of William Watts Stark and Cynthia Eliza Pharr born March 16, 1862.
 As an adult he joined his brothers, Edgar and Clarence, working at Stark Bros.
 Nursery.
 He started as an office manager and worked his way up to being the treasurer.
 Working with his older brothers caused some problems.